AnonymousRand/musescore_realistic_playback_plugins/README.md

 ---

-Thanks to [Articulation and Ornamentation Control](https://github.com/BernardGreenberg/MuseScorePlugins) for both a great QoL tool and a helpful code reference, as well as the MuseScore Plugin API docs.
+Thanks to [Articulation and Ornamentation Control](https://github.com/BernardGreenberg/MuseScorePlugins) for both a great QoL tool and a helpful code reference.